apache/cloudstack-documentation/source/adminguide/storage.rst

          "diskkbsread": 343124,
          "diskkbswrite": 217619,
          ...
-Bytes read/write statistics are not exposed via UI, as shown in the image below.
+Bytes read/write statistics, as well as the total IO/s are exposed via UI, as shown in the image below.

 |volume-metrics.png|